 The leading US jurisdictions recognise divided trusts.
-Delaware, New Hampshire and South Dakota have comprehensive statutes governing divided trusts.
-Notably, each of those states generally ring-fences the powers, duties and liabilities of the trustees, trust advisers and trust protectors.
+Delaware, New Hampshire and South Dakota have comprehensive statutes governing divided trusts.14 Notably, each of those states generally ring-fences the powers, duties and liabilities of the trustees, trust advisers and trust protectors.

-New Hampshire’s highest court was the first US court that expressly upheld divided trusts.
-In the Tamposi case decided in 2013, the New Hampshire Supreme Court affirmed the division of investment and distribution powers between a two classes of trustee, which, under the terms of the trust, were called ‘investment directors’ and ‘trustees’.4 Under the terms of the trust, the trustee had the power to make distributions, and the investment directors had the exclusive power to invest and manage the trust property.
-One of the settlor’s daughters sued both the trustee and investment directors for breach of trust, alleging in part that the investment directors had improperly managed the trust property.
+New Hampshire's highest court was the first US court that expressly upheld divided trusts.
+In the Tamposi case decided in 2013, the New Hampshire Supreme Court affirmed the division of investment and distribution powers between two classes of trustee, which, under the terms of the trust, were called 'investment directors' and 'trustees'.15 Under the terms of the trust, the trustee had the power to make distributions, and the investment directors had the exclusive power to invest and manage the trust property.
+One of the settlor's daughters sued both the trustee and investment directors for breach of trust, alleging in part that the investment directors had improperly managed the trust property.
 In construing the terms of the trust, the court concluded that the trustee did not have any duty with respect to investment matters, because the investment directors were exclusively vested with the investment powers.
 The court similarly concluded that the investment directors did not have any duties with respect to distributions, because the trustee was exclusively vested with the discretionary distribution powers.

 Other US jurisdictions

 Nevada, Tennessee and Wyoming recognise divided trusts.
 In many other US jurisdictions, the statutes do not provide clear authority for divided trusts.
 California, Florida and New York are among the states that lack clear authority for divided trusts.
-The Uniform Law Commission is working on a uniform act that will govern divided trusts.
-The commission may promulgate the act in the summer of 2017, in which case state legislatures will likely begin considering the adoption of the act in 2018.

 US tax considerations